j The Dorset Cello Classes

 How To Apply

-Session 1 is now full, however, there are a couple of spaces left for session 2.
-Please do contact me via the email below if you're interested in the July dates.
+Please do contact me via the email below if you're interested in applying.
 Include your musical biography, what standard you play to and if there is anything specific you are interested in addressing over the weekend.
 Standard - anything from a confident grade 4 upwards!
 Ensembles pieces are adapted to embrace all standards but the course is not suitable for beginners.
 Places are limited to 8.

 The email address for enquiries is info@thedorsetcelloclasses.co.uk or if you prefer, just give me a ring on 07971440850.
 The cost of the weekend is £125.
 If you would like to attend but financial constraints make it difficult, please get in touch anyway, as I feel very strongly that music should be accessible to all.